elie29/store/README.md

 ## Frontend Application Store

-A simple frontend store that manages application state using RxJS BehaviorSubject and lodash cloneDeep function.
+A simple frontend store that manages application state using RxJS BehaviorSubject.
 The purpose of this store is to provide a straightforward, simple and agnostic library to manage data in any frontend application that needs to share data among services, modules or containers.
-Moreover, data as state is managed immutably in the store, so, changing accidentally data outside the store, does not affect the store at all.
+By default, the store uses a shallow clone version of the state.
+However, we can provide another cloning strategy (eg. [loadash cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep)) so the store would treat immutably the state, and any data manipulation outside the store, would not affect the store at all.

 ### What is a state?